ezsystems/commerce-documentation/docs/guide/catalog/catalog_api/productnode.md

 # ProductNode

-`ProductNode` is the abstract base class for product elements.
+`ProductNode` is an abstract base class for product elements.
 It inherits from product category `CatalogElement`.
 `OrderableProductNode` is a concrete implementation of `ProductNode` for a product.

 Each `ProductNode` has predefined properties.
 These methods are validated automatically on constructor by the `validateProperties()` method.